TIMELINE-Hamas and Israel: a history of confrontation | Law-Order

 May 12 - The United States announces it will send an envoy to the region.
 Israel's military kills a senior Hamas commander in Gaza during more hostilities.
 May 13 - Israeli air strikes and militant rocket fire continue, and violence worsens in mixed communities of Jews and Arabs in Israel.
 Synagogues are attacked and clashes break out in some towns.

 May 14 - Israel uses warplanes, tanks and artillery against a network of Palestinian militant tunnels under Gaza in an operation that is followed by more Palestinian rocket salvoes.
-(Compiled by Timothy Heritage, Editing by Mark Heinrich)
+May 15 - An Israeli air strike destroys a 12-storey tower block that housed international news media organisations, while Palestinian militants fire rocket salvoes at Tel Aviv.

+May 16 - Several homes are destroyed by an Israeli air strike on the densely-populated enclave that Palestinian officials said killed 42 people, including 10 children, as rocket attacks on Israeli town persist.
+May 17 - Israeli missile attacks kill top Islamic Jihad commander Hussam Abu Harbeed and hit a seven-storey office building that the military said was used by Gaza's Islamist rulers Hamas.
+Rockets fired by the militants hit a synagogue in the Israeli town of Ashkelon and an apartment block in Ashdod.

+May 18 - The United Nations humanitarian agency says nearly 450 buildings in the Gaza Strip have been destroyed or badly damaged, including six hospitals and nine primary-care health centres.
+Around 52,000 have fled their homes, with most sheltering in U.N.-run schools.
+May 19 - Israel says around 4,000 rockets have been launched at it from Gaza, most intercepted by missile defences and some 600 falling within the enclave.
+U.S. President Joe Biden urges both sides to de-escalate the violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)